 The Incorporated Association of Organists was “formed in about 1916.
 It is the umbrella organisation for some 90 affiliated organists’ associations and individual members throughout the United Kingdom and internationally.”

-The website Organ Recitals provides a comprehensive, but not exhaustive, list of organ recitals in the United Kingdom.
+The website Organ Recitals provides a comprehensive list of recitals in Britain.

-Orgelradio: a Belgian website launched in January 2016 providing a continuous 24/7 stream of organ music online at www.orgelradio.eu
+Orgelradio, a Belgian website launched in January 2016, is now Orgel Roxx!
+It provides a continuous 24/7 stream of organ music online via its website at http://organroxx.com/

 The Choir Schools Association says: “Welcome to the very special world of choir schools”.

 The Guild of Musicians and Singers was founded in 1993 by the late Denis Puxty.
 The aims and objectives were, in his words “to create a Guild of professional and amateur musicians similar to Guilds of years past, enabling members to meet from time to time for working and fraternal purposes”.

 The Archive of Recorded Church Music and associated YouTube music channel maintains an archive of cathedral music, recorded on almost every format to have been invented, from 1902 to the present day.